Attstar2021/live-life/README.md

 -   [POSTGRESQL](https://en.wikipedia.org/wiki/PostgreSQL)

 ### Frameworks, Libraries & Programs Used
+###### Here is the list of Framwork and programes I used to create front and backend of this site and also list of libraries, component which really helps to improve user experience for this site.
 1. [ReactJS:](https://en.wikipedia.org/wiki/React_(JavaScript_library))
  * React was use as a front-end JavaScript library for building user interfaces based on UI components.
 2. [Django REST Framework:](https://en.wikipedia.org/wiki/Django_(web_framework))